At SMSF Loan Experts, we take the time to understand your financial needs so that we can advise the most suitable lending strategy to meet your goals.

 Related Party Lending

 Related Party Lending allows your SMSF to borrow money from any combination of sources when acquiring an asset.
 If you have enough cash or equity in properties, you could become the lender for your SMSF.
-Example: You borrow $400k against your home to lend to your SMSF.
-You make the required repayments to the bank and your SMSF forwards repayments to you.

 The benefits of such a set up include: